pscedu/singularity-imagemagick/README.md

 ## Building the image using the recipe

 ### To build the image locally
 Run the script `build.sh` to build image locally.
-As of today, Does not work on MacOSX.

 ```
 bash ./build.sh